araobp/beacon/README.md

 #Beacon

 I SUSPENDED THIS PROJECT AND STARTED ANOTHER PROJECT "[parking](https://github.com/araobp/parking)".
+I realized that using a public IaaS/PaaS/SaaS for my personal projects is not fun at all.

 ## Project goal